 Created by M.E.
 Chaber

-Pseudonym of Kendall Foster Crossen
+Pseudonym of Kendell Foster Crossen

 Other pseudonyms include Bennett Barlay, Christopher Monig, Richard Foster & Clay Richards